RP6502-OS

 Much of this API is based on POSIX and FatFs.
 In particular, filesystem and console access should feel extremely familiar.
 However, some operations will have a different argument order or data structures than what you’re used to.
 The reason for this becomes apparent when you start to work in assembly and fine tune short stacking and integer demotions.
 You might not notice the differences if you only work in C because the standard library has wrapper functions and familiar prototypes.
 For example, the f_lseek() described below has reordered arguments that are optimized for short stacking the long argument.
 But you don’t have to call f_lseek() from C, you can call the usual lseek() which has the traditional argument order.

-The RP6502-OS is built around FAT filesystems, which is the defacto standard for unsecured USB storage devices.
+The OS is built around FAT filesystems, the de facto standard for unsecured USB storage devices.
 POSIX filesystems are not fully compatible with FAT but there is a solid intersection of basic IO that is 100% compatible.
 You will see some familiar POSIX functions like open() and others like f_stat() which are similar to the POSIX function but tailored to FAT.
 Should it ever become necessary to have a POSIX stat(), it can be implemented in the C standard library or in an application by translating f_stat() data.

 ZXSTACK